CSRG-Group/dcs-notes.github.io/_CS139/Theory6.md

 Convert paths to absolute and ensure they are in the correct directory

-# PHP-CGI vulnerabilites
+# PHP-CGI Vulnerabilities

 PHP-CGI  had the option to server the php source

 another option allows the setting of variables this could allow variable and variable manipulation this should be disable d in sever settings

-## other configuration advice
+## Other Configuration Advice
 `allow_url_fopen` - indicates wether remote files can be downloaded
                     should be off

 `allow_url_include` - indicated wether scripts can include/ require remote files turn off if not needed